scilus/tractometer_website/exampleSite/content/english/ismrm2015/processed_data.md

 draft: false
 ---

 ***ERRATUM**: In Renauld2023, it is stated that this processed data F1 scores of up to 64%.
-However, unfortunately, the non-recovered bundles (here 2; CA and CC) were forgotten in this average, which now reach up to 58%.
+However, unfortunately, the non-recovered bundles (here 2; CA and CP) were forgotten in this average, which now reach up to 58%.
 Correct scores are now shown on figure below.

 <br>